emberjs/website/source/guides/testing/testing-components.md

 ### Interacting with Components in the DOM

 Ember Components are a great way to create powerful, interactive, self-contained custom HTML elements.
-Because of this, it is important to not only test the methods on the component itself, but also the user's interaction with the component.
+Because of this, it is important to test the component's methods _and_ the user's interaction with the component.

-Let's look at a very simple component which does nothing more than set it's own title when clicked:
+Let's look at a very simple component that simply sets its own title when clicked:

 ```javascript